 9. The History of Rome.
-Miss Brewster.
+Mr. Winspear.

-Lectures, reading, and reports on the history of Rome from the earliest times to the accession of Marcus Aurelius.
+A study is made, through lectures, reading, and reports, of the history of Rome from the earliest times to the accession of Marcus Aurelius.
 The course stresses the Roman genius for organization and administration.